Charles W. Nash: Automobile industry

-Durant hired Nash in 1890 for $1 per day as an upholstery stuffer.
+Durant hired Nash in 1890 for $1 per day as an upholstery stuffer in the Flint Road Cart Company (renamed to Durant-Dort Factory One).
 Within six months, he was promoted to superintendent of the factory.

-Within 10 years, Nash became vice president and general manager of the Durant-Dort Carriage Company.
+Within ten years, Nash became vice president and general manager of the Durant-Dort Carriage Company.
 Nash introduced the straight-line belt conveyor into the assembly of carriages.
 In 1897, Nash had a chance to drive an early automobile and immediately became interested in its commercial possibilities.

 General Motors

 By 1910, the chief business of Durant-Dort Carriage Company was building automobile bodies for the Buick unit of General Motors, which was founded in 1908 by Durant, who had bought Buick in 1904.
 Durant found himself short of both capital and skilled management.

-Durant brought Nash to Buick to oversee production.
-Durant was not concerned that Nash did not have any automotive industry experience, his expertise was in dealing with people and also how to organize an efficient production line.
+Durant brought in Nash to Buick to oversee production.
+Durant was not concerned that Nash did not have any automotive industry experience; his expertise was in dealing with people and also how to organize an efficient production line.
 James J. Storrow followed the recommendation and appointed Nash as vice-president of Buick on 13 December 1910.

 Nash was searching for an expert in day-to-day manufacturing operations so he could focus more on sales, supplier relations, and logistics.
 In 1912, Nash hired Walter P. Chrysler from the American Locomotive Company to be Buick's works manager.

-In late 1912, Durant was fired by the General Motors board and on November 19, Nash was elected as the fifth president of the company because he had earned the trust of the bankers who controlled the board of directors.
+In late 1912, Durant was fired by the General Motors board, and on 19 November, Nash was elected as the fifth president of the company because he had earned the trust of the bankers who controlled the board of directors.
 Durant had acquired numerous automakers without analyzing their contribution to the product mix and some like Elmore, Cartercar, Reliance Motor Truck, Welch Motor Car, were money-losing operations that left the company financially overextended; thus, there was concern if it could even survive another five years.

 Under Nash's leadership, General Motors made immense gains in profits earned and in the number of vehicles produced.
-Nash focused on making GM a more efficient operation by getting rid of unprofitable products and streamlining manufacturing.
+Nash focused on making GM more efficient by eliminating unprofitable products and streamlining manufacturing.
 He arranged for GM to purchase 51% of axle maker Weston-Mott.
 Cost-cutting and higher sales were his top priorities.
-There was tight control of inventories and cash at the corporate level as well as changes designed to maximize production at each factory.
+There was tight control of inventories and cash at the corporate level, as well as changes designed to maximize production at each factory.

 Nash had restored GM to organizational stability and financial health.
-Profitability was restored with 1914 results at $7.2 million and doubling for 1915 as well as again doubling for 1916 with the automaker taking in nearly $29 million.
+This was reflected in 1914 profits at $7.2 million and doubling for 1915 as well as again doubling for 1916, with the automaker taking in nearly $29 million.